elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

     auth        required      pam_deny.so

-That looks like it&#8217;s our file.
-So let&#8217;s add our line to the top.
-Then let&#8217;s add the following to the account section:
+That looks like it's our file.
+So let's add our line to the top.
+Then let's add the following to the account section:

     account     required      pam_tally2.so